nak/pytest_mproc/docsrc/index.rst

 scenario, specifying *--num-cores* here will allow workers to also start on the local node, otherwise no workers will be invoked under this command (delegated to manual bring-up on other machines/processes)

-The host an port specified may also be on a remote machine (see section above on why such a scenario might be needed).
+The host an port specified  should be on the local machine.
 In this case, the orchestration manager must be started manually as well.
 The tester can create an application that calls the main function to start the server:

 .. code-block:: python

    pytest_mproc.orchestration.main(host, port, auth_key)

-To start each the worker node, assuming the necessary deployment of test code has been made on the node:
+To start each the worker node, the port that the main server is running on must be port-forwarded to the worker node on a known port.
+Assuming the necessary deployment of test code has been made on the node:

 .. code-block:: shell